wso2/docs-security/<year>-<advisory-id>.md

 ### SOLUTION
-If you are using an affected product version, it is highly recommended to migrate to the latest released version to receive security fixes.
+If the latest version of the affected WSO2 product is not mentioned under the affected product list, you may migrate to the latest version to receive security fixes.

 Otherwise you may apply the relevant fixes to the product based on the public fix(s):